History of Athens: Corinthian War and the Second Athenian League

-Athens and the rise of Macedon
+Rise of Macedon

 By the mid-4th century BC, however, the northern Greek kingdom of Macedon was becoming dominant in Athenian affairs.
 In the Battle of Chaeronea (338 BC), Philip II's armies defeated an alliance of some of the Greek city-states including Athens and Thebes, forcing them into a confederation and effectively limiting Athenian independence.
 Philippides of Paiania, one of the wealthiest Athenian aristocratic oligarchs, campaigned for Philip II during the Battle of Chaeronea and proposed in the Assembly decrees honoring Alexander the Great for the Macedonian victory.
 Philippides was prosecuted in trial by Hypereides, who detested his pro-Macedonian sympathies.
 Subsequently, the conquests of Alexander the Great widened Greek horizons and made the traditional Greek city state obsolete.
 Athens remained a wealthy city with a brilliant cultural life, but ceased to be a leading power.
 The period following the death of Alexander in 323 BC is known as Hellenistic Greece.